tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 Select the game mode on startup:

 - `1` - Classic: 4 lives, game ends if you run out
 - `2` - Infinite Lives: as many deaths as you want, but the game ends if the bonus timer falls to 0.
 The bonus timer is reset on each new level
 - `3` - Time Attack: get through each level as quickly as you can!
-  The best score is recorded
+The fastest time is recorded

 There are in-game instructions giving a brief overview of how to play, and the keys to use.

-The game objects list may not be _quite_ complete...
+(There is also a game object list - for advisory purposes only.
+There may be the odd surprise in store.)

 # Level editor